FuelLabs/fuel-docs/src/state-channel.md

 The FuelVM is a priced virtual machine architecture with a deterministic state system, which makes it perfect for multi-party channel designs where all parties must have clarity over the exact state of the system at each communication step or window.

-While we do not ship a channel configuration of the Fuel technology out of the box, the FuelVM is perfectly situated to handle this particular use case.
+While we do not ship a channel configuration of the Fuel technology out of the box, the FuelVM is perfectly suited to handle this particular use case.